Edited by Mark Anderson, Cathryn Reher, Suzanne Scheller & Julian Zweber

 Alternative Care and Essential Community Supports

-Introduction; Eligibility for Alternative Care; Changes Affecting Lower Need Individuals (Case Mix “L”); Essential Community Supports for those Ineligibility for Alternative Care; Services Covered Under Alternative Care; Alternative Care Program Administration and Case Management; Care Providers; Alternative Care Program Funding, Allocation of Funding, and Fees; Estate Recovery; The Future of Alternative Care; Conclusion
+Introduction; Eligibility for Alternative Care; Changes Affecting Lower Need Individuals (Case Mix “L”); Essential Community Supports for those Ineligibility for Alternative Care; Services Covered Under Alternative Care; Alternative Care Program Administration and Case Management; Care Providers; Alternative Care Program Funding, Allocation of Funding, and Fees; Estate Recovery; The Future of Alternative Care; COVID-19 and Alternative Care; Conclusion

 – Allison J. Frasier

-Introduction; The Home Equity Conversion Mortgage Program; The Home Equity Conversion Mortgage Application Process; Borrower, Property, and Disclosure Requirements; Reverse Mortgage Options; Maximum Loan Amount; Costs; Other Charges and Fees; Reverse Mortgage Myths; Deaths of Homeowners; Use of Powers of Attorney; Appendix A – U.S. Department of Housing and Urban Development Mortgagee Letter 2019-20; Appendix B – Sample HECM Amortization Schedules; Appendix C – Annual Occupancy Certificate; Appendix D – U.S. Department of Housing and Urban Development Mortgagee Letter 2014-07; Appendix E – HUD Single Family Housing Policy Handbook 4000.1
+Introduction; The Home Equity Conversion Mortgage Program; The Home Equity Conversion Mortgage Application Process; Borrower, Property, and Disclosure Requirements; Reverse Mortgage Options; Maximum Loan Amount; Costs; Other Charges and Fees; Reverse Mortgage Myths; Deaths of Homeowners; Use of Powers of Attorney; Appendix A – U.S. Department of Housing and Urban Development Mortgagee Letter 2021-11; Appendix B – Sample HECM Amortization Schedules; Appendix C – Annual Occupancy Certificate; Appendix D – U.S. Department of Housing and Urban Development Mortgagee Letter 2014-07; Appendix E – HUD Single Family Housing Policy Handbook 4000.1; Appendix F – Third-Party Authorization Form

 – Jody A. Cohen-Press